 The online homework is designed to give you practice on computational problems.
-In general, it is due on Monday the week after we cover the material.
-(For example, Monday and Wednesday lecture material from Week 4 is due Monday of Week 5 at 11:59 pm, etc.).
-There are some exceptions throughout the semester.
-The due dates are set in this way to help you keep up with the material and not fall behind.
+In general, it is due the next lecture day after we have finished talking about the material (Monday lecture material is due Wednesday at 11:59 pm, etc.) The due dates are set in this way to help you keep up with the material and not fall behind.
 In case something comes up, use a Late Pass to give yourself an extension.
 You may attempt problems as many times as you want to obtain 100% on every assignment.
 After 3 attempts, you will be able to re-start a problem, but with different numbers.